digitalpolygon/polymer-drupal/README.md

-# Drupal integration for Polymer WebOps Tooling
+# Drupal Integration for Polymer WebOps Tooling

 This repository provides a suite of commands designed to integrate Polymer WebOps Tooling with Drupal, enhancing your Drupal development experience.
 These commands streamline various aspects of site management, including multisite